xyhu/Python/README.md

 * Project 1: Cellular Automation.
 The description of the project requirement can be found here: http://www-inst.eecs.berkeley.edu/~selfpace/cs9honline/P1/
   - Topics: interpreter, expressions, strings, functions and the various flow-of-control constructs
-  - project1.py: codes
+  - project1.py: producing bitmap based on the rule input by users
   - rule~.pbm: bitmap produced by corresponding rule using project1.py

 * Project 2
   * 2a: Python-powered Unit Converter.
 The description of the project requirement can be found here: http://www-inst.eecs.berkeley.edu/~selfpace/cs9honline/P2a/
     - Topics: tuples, lists, dictionaries
-    - Project2_Unit_Conversion.py: codes
+    - Project2_Unit_Conversion.py: does unit conversion

   * 2b: Basic web programming.
 The description of the project requirement can be found here: http://www-inst.eecs.berkeley.edu/~selfpace/cs9honline/P2b/